mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 2. S3 has user friendly key name.
 Glacier uses system generated archive ids.
 3. S3 uses optional encryption.
 Glacier is auto encrypted.

+## Amazon Elastic Compute Cloud, Amazon EC2

+Amazon Ec2 provides resizable compute capacity in cloud.

+Compute refers to the amount of computational power required to fullfill your workload.

+Two concepts key to launching instances:

+1. The acount of virtual hardware dedicated to the instance
+2. The software loaded on the instance

+### Instance Type

+Instance type varies in the following dimensions;

+- Virtual CPUs, vCPUs
+- Memory
+- Storage, size and type
+- Network performance

+Instance types are grouped into families.

+- c4: Compute optimized: for workloads requiring significant processing
+- r3: memory optimized: for memory-intensive workloads
+- i2: Storage optimized: for workloads requiring high amounts of fast SSD storage
+- g2: GPU-based instances: intented for graphics and general-purposed GPU compute workloads

+### Amazon Machine Images, AMIs

+The initial software that wil lbe on an isntance when it's launched.

+- Operating system and its configuration
+- the initial state of any patches
+- Application or system software

+Four sources of AMIs

+1. published By aWS
+2. The AWS Marketplace. two benefies:
+    - The customer doesn not need to install the software
+    - The license agreement is appropriate for the cloud
+3. Generated from Exsiting Instances
+4. Uploaded Virtual Servers

+### Securely Using an instance

+Addressing an instance

+1. Public Domain Name System Name, DNS.
+    - It's generated automatically and cannot be specified by the customer.
+    - cannot transfer to another instance.

+2. Public IP.
+    - AWS reserved IP, cannot be spedified
+    - cannot transfer to another instance

+3. Elastic IP
+    - associated with an Amazon EC3 isntance
+    - It can be transferred toa replacement instance in the event of an instance failure
+    - it's a public address that can be sharedexternally without coupling clients to the particular isntance.

+### Virtual Firewall Protection

+Security Groups, allow you control traffic based on port, protocal and source/destination.

+By default, it doesn't allow any traffic that is not explicitly allowed by a security group rule.

+### Instance Lifecycle

+1. Launching
+    1.1 Bootstrapping.
+You can pass in the OS a string named **UserData**.
+    1.2 VM import/export
+    1.3 Instance Metadata

+2. Modifying an instance
+    1. modify instance type.
+Instances can be resized
+    2. Security groups
+    3. Termination protection

+### Price options

+three price options:

+1. On-Demand Instances
+    - The most flexible pricing
+    - requires no up-frount commitment
+    - customer controls when to launch and terminate
+    - for unpredictable workloads

+2. Reserved Instances
+    - for predictable workloads, can save up to 75% over on0demand hourly rate
+    - two factors that determine the cost: the term commitment and payment

+3. Spot instances
+    - for workloads that are not time critical and are tolerant of interruption.
+Analytics, financial modeling, big data, media encoding, scientific computing, testing.
+    - Spot isntances offer the greatest discount

+### Tenancy options

+1. Shared Tenancy: default model for all Amazon EC2.
+2. Dedicated Instances, run on hardware that's decicated t oa single customer.
+3. Dedicated Host: An Amazon EC2 Host

 ## References

 - [AWS Certified Solutions Architect Official Study Guide: Associate Exam](https://www.amazon.com/Certified-Solutions-Architect-Official-Study/dp/1119138558)